naruaika/grapik-quran/README.md

 # Grapik Quran

+In the name of Allah, the Entirely Merciful, the Especially Merciful.
 This proof-of-concept application is specially made for the GNOME desktop.
 We use Quran images from [King Saud University (KSU)](http://quran.ksu.edu.sa/ayat/?l=ar&pg=patches) to provide the same experience of reading a non-digital Quran.
 For Quran indexes, texts (Uthmani), and translations, we use resources from [Tanzil](http://tanzil.net).
 Here's a prototype of the app:

 ![Application's propotype](screenshot.png)

+## Features

+Using this app, you'll be able to:

+- Read the full Quran
+- Navigate to any specific page/surah/ayah/juz number
+- Read the translation in many languages
+- Select and copy (by pressing `ctrl+C`) the selected ayah(s) as text

 ## Background